Is Sleep Apnea Hereditary?

 Other Contributing Factors

 Other factors contribute to OSA.
-Some may be passed to the next generation genetically, while others may come from dietary or exercise habits or overall bad health.
+Sleep apnea affects various groups differently, and some factors may be passed to the next generation genetically, while others may come from dietary or exercise habits or overall bad health.
 The most prevalent contributing factor is obesity.

 Weight issues tend to run in families, whether because of nutritional habits or pure genetics.
 When you have extra weight on your throat and face, the excess tissues, water weight, and puffiness overall can contribute to less room in your throat as you relax muscles and fall asleep.